THE-Engineering/export-from-the-ums-import-to-auth0/docs/exporting-users-from-the-ums-by-date-changed.md

   --DATE_CHANGED <DATE CHANGED>
 ```

-Exported JSON is written to the file `./json/users.json`
+Exported JSON is written to the _Destination_ file path